Home > Commentary and Features

 you could go to Las Vegas on Tuesday and stay at the Orleans or the Flamingo for $89 and gamble and see Donny Osmond and eat lobster bisque and then fly out Wednesday morning to San Diego well in advance of your 3:00 PM appointment.
 Plus you can tell people you had

 to go to Vegas to save money, which is funny.

-That's it for now.
-Feel free if you have specific questions.
+if you have specific questions.
 See you on Memorial Day for the full travel guide!